mikaelbr/writings/js-syntax-series/function-arguments.md

 foo(42);
 ```

-You can have several default arguments, in any order.
+We can have several default parameters, in any order.
 But defaults get set only
 when the argument is `undefined`.
 Not `null` or other falsy values, but strictly
 `undefined`.